Hidden Lives Revealed. A virtual archive - children in care 1882 - 1918 * Image of handwritten text

 Beneath the Surface: A Country of Two Nations

-An article by Joanne Pennington on the BBC History web site discussing Victorian attitudes towards poverty.
-Includes links to information on related topics such as the Public Health acts 1848 - 1875.
+An article by Joanne Pennington on the BBC History website discussing Victorian attitudes towards poverty.
+Includes references to works on related topics such as the Public Health Acts 1848 - 1875.

 Charles Booth Online Archive